Physical Security for Cyber Security

 The class ended on Friday, having gone well, and I got everything packed up and handed over to the shippers.
 Then I went into Baltimore to stay over the weekend and do some tourism.
 I stayed at the HI hostel in an old mansion next to the one where Poe got his big break in writing, so it was just $25 a night for a bunk in a shared room.
 Not like I was in some security-minded government facility or anything.

 The exterior doors and bedrooms had cipherlocks with TEN digits and FOUR number combinations.
-So, let's see, a combinatorial advantage of 10,000 vs 125, or an 80:1 ratio.
+So, let's see, a combinatorial advantage of 10,000 vs 125, or an 80:1 ratio, over 3 presses choosing from five buttons.

 53 = 125